 The Telegram staff participates as Career Day Speakers, purchase school supplies and equipment, volunteer with various organizations and groups, host Food /Water Drives and make numerous donations to local groups.
 The Telegram also provides volunteer, community service and work experience opportunities for youth and community residents.

-The Telegram is the official newspaper for the cities of Ecorse and River Rouge and adjudicated for the city of Inkster.
-They are also the newspaper of record for the Wayne Westland School District and Inkster Preparatory Academy.
+The Telegram is the official newspaper for the cities of Ecorse and River Rouge and adjudicated for the cities of Inkster and Wayne.
+They are also the newspaper of record for the Wayne Westland School District, Ecorse School District, River Rouge School District and Inkster Preparatory Academy.